 Program overview

 The Bachelor of Science (Honours) in Biochemistry - Upper Year Entry (QSA) is designed for students who are passionate about understanding the chemical processes within and related to living organisms.
-This program emphasizes a strong foundation in both theoretical and practical aspects of biochemistry, preparing students for advanced studies or careers in various scientific fields.
-With a focus on research and laboratory skills, students will engage in hands-on experiences that enhance their learning and understanding of complex biochemical systems.
+This program emphasizes a strong foundation in biochemistry, molecular biology, and related scientific disciplines.
+Students will engage in rigorous coursework and hands-on laboratory experiences, preparing them for advanced studies or careers in various scientific fields.
+The program aims to equip graduates with the necessary skills and knowledge to excel in the ever-evolving landscape of biochemistry and life sciences.

-• Hands-on laboratory experiences to apply theoretical knowledge
+• Hands-on laboratory experiences to reinforce theoretical knowledge.

-• Options for co-op placements to gain practical experience in the field
+• Flexible options for co-op placements or internships to gain practical experience.

-This structure ensures that students not only learn the necessary concepts but also develop critical thinking and problem-solving skills essential for their future careers.
+This structure ensures that students not only learn the fundamental concepts of biochemistry but also apply them in real-world scenarios, enhancing their employability upon graduation.

 Featured Experiences

-• Co-op placements that provide real-world experience in biochemistry-related fields
+• Co-op placements that provide valuable industry experience.

 Career Options

-• Biochemist: Conducts research to understand the chemical processes in living organisms, often working in laboratories or research institutions.
+• Biochemist: Conduct research and experiments to understand the chemical processes in living organisms, often working in laboratories or research institutions.

-• Clinical Research Associate: Manages clinical trials and studies, ensuring compliance with regulatory standards and protocols.
+• Clinical Research Associate: Oversee clinical trials and ensure compliance with regulatory standards while collecting and analyzing data.

-• Quality Control Analyst: Tests and analyzes products in laboratories to ensure they meet required standards and specifications.
+• Quality Control Analyst: Test and analyze products in laboratories to ensure they meet required standards and regulations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.